squaregoldfish/infrastructure/README.md

 `apt-get update && apt-get install postgresql-12-postgis-3`

-Recover postgis' backup from BorgBackup (as for rdflog).
-The backup is expected to be an SQL cluster dump of Postgres in a file named `stdin`.
+Recover postgis' backup from BorgBackup on fsicos2 (same way as for rdflog).
+The backup is expected to be an SQL cluster dump of Postgres in a file named `stdin`.<br>
+`borg list /disk/data/bbserver/repos/postgis/postgres/default/ | tail`

 Restoring from the cluster dump made with `pg_dumpall`:<br>
 `egrep -v '^(CREATE|DROP) ROLE postgres;' ./stdin | docker exec -i postgis psql -v ON_ERROR_STOP=1 -f - -U postgres`